PragatiBhat/Basic-Dice-Simulator/README.md

 # Basic-Dice-Simulator
 This is a dice stimulator made with python.
-The dice stimulator contains if and while loops
-Random randint is used for providing different numbers between the range 1-6.
+The dice stimulator contains if and while loops ,Random randint is used for providing different numbers between the range 1-6.